Bail Bond Coverage

 Insurer

-The insurance company that underwrites the insurance policy and or any insurance broker or provider that distributes the policy to the insured.
+The insurance company that underwrites the insurance policy and distributes the policy to the insured.

 An amount specified in the car insurance policy that can be used to pay for medical expenses in the event of injury during an accident.